 - Help you understand different personality types and work styles

-- Help you have great empathy, but also be able to challenge people and get them to embrace change no matter how uncomfortable it might be.
+- Help you have great empathy, but also be able to challenge people and get them to embrace change no matter how uncomfortable it might be

-Scrum Masters often have to walk the thin line of being both good cop and bad cop and yet continue to retain the team’s respect even though they sit somewhat outside of the team.
+Scrum coaching often have to walk the thin line of being both good cop and bad cop and yet continue to retain the team’s respect even though they sit somewhat outside of the team.
 You’re there to influence and not rule.
 These are all very tricky and yet the Scrum Master has to keep a positive attitude toward Agile and continue to promote it, even when the team may not immediately agree or see the true long-term value.

 The Scrum Master has to be a coach, a cheerleader, a mentor, and even a referee sometimes.
-With all of the new responsibilities for a Scrum Master, they sometimes need someone who can relate to what they do, to have an outlet and to vent to.
+With all of the new responsibilities for a Scrum coaching, they sometimes need someone who can relate to what they do, to have an outlet and to vent to.